Sass and Salt » Breakfast » Rhubarb Banana Bread

 Instructions

-• Pour the wet ingredients into the dry ingredients.
-Whisk gently until combined and all the flour is moistened.
-Do not overmix, as it may result in dense bread.
-The batter will be rather thick.
+• Pour the wet ingredients into the dry.
+Whisk gently just until the flour disappears.
+The batter will be thick.
+Don’t overmix; that’s what makes quick breads dense.

 Notes